 - Tight interior with small, compact holes

-- Rapid oven spring followed by slight collapse
+- Fast oven spring followed by slight settling

 - Extend bulk fermentation or final proof